 - Your home could be repossessed if you do not keep up with payments on your mortgage.

 - Borrowing against your home may reduce the value of your estate.
-We recommend that your family, or others who may inherit your home, are involved in the process.
+We recommend that you discuss your plans with your family, or others who may inherit your home, so they are aware of your plans.

-- If you wish to move to another property then we may consider transferring the loan to the new house.
-The decision to do this will depend upon factors such as affordability, the loan to value ratio and whether we have such products available at that time.
+- If you wish to move to another property then we may consider transferring the loan to the new house at the same time that you sell your home.
+The decision to do this will depend upon our prevailing Lending Policy and other factors such as the acceptability of the new property for lending purposes, our assessment of mortgage affordability and the loan to value ratio.

-- If you need to move into sheltered accommodation or long term care then the loan will become repayable from the sale of your home.
+- If you need to permanently vacate your home and move into sheltered accommodation or long term care, the loan will become repayable from the sale of your home.

-- If your application is joint then the mortgage payments may become unaffordable in the event of death of either party.
-This may necessitate the sale of the property and the survivor needing to move to alternative accommodation.
-You should ensure that you have a plan for this eventuality.
+- If your application is in joint names, the mortgage payments may become unaffordable in the event of death of either party.
+This may necessitate the sale of the property and repayment of the outstanding loan, and the survivor needing to move to alternative accommodation.
+You should ensure that you have a credible plan for this eventuality.

 - You must ensure that the property is maintained to a reasonable standard and any essential repairs are carried out during the term of this mortgage.

-- Taking this mortgage may affect your tax position and entitlement to benefits.
-You should consider seeking further information from HM Revenue and Customs, Benefits Agency or another source of advice such as a Citizens' Advice Bureau.
+- Taking this mortgage may affect your personal taxation position and your current or future entitlement to state benefits.
+You should consider seeking further information from HM Revenue and Customs, the Department of Work and Pensions or another source of advice such as a Citizens' Advice Bureau.

 For FAQ's about our Retirement mortgage click here.